 The Palm Springs Cultural Center announces Eyoälha Baker as its inaugural Artist In Residence.
-During her 3-month residency, Baker will create a large-scale public art mural, Jump For Joy Photo Project, from hundreds of photos she’ll take of people from all walks of life throughout the Coachella Valley, each one jumping for joy.
+During her 4-month residency, Baker will create a large-scale public art mural, Jump For Joy Photo Project, from hundreds of photos she’ll take of people from all walks of life throughout the Coachella Valley, each one jumping for joy.
 The mural will be created on the façade of the Camelot Theatre, newly named The Palm Springs Cultural Center.
 The result is an urban art intervention that promises to be a contagious burst of joyful energy for all who experience it, and a powerful cultural mosaic reflective of the full diversity people who live here.
-The entire community is invited to participate.

 Jump for Joy Photo Project is a global project based on the belief that joy is contagious and uses public art as the way to inspire joy on a mass scale.
 The artist photographs individuals jumping, with the intention of capturing the uniqueness of personal character and the uplifting, powerful energy of joy.
 The photos are shot in a variety of locations that highlight the cityscape and the individual’s real-life experience within it.
 The joyful energy is shared collectively by creating a large-scale public art intervention that reflects and celebrates the cultural mosaic of the community.
 The mural, composed of hundreds of individual photos, often has a visceral impact on those who come upon it, inspiring the exponential sharing of joy through an endless number of selfies and social media postings of passers-by.
 Jump For Joy Photo Project is uniquely positioned to bridge what divides us by celebrating what unites us – the human capacity for joy.
 For more information visit Jump For Joy Photo Project